 Multiple touches throughout the marketing process is crucial to make an impact and convey the specific messaging of a campaign.
 In many markets, traditional marketing (direct mail, print advertising) can still produce an acceptable amount of qualified leads.
 The effectiveness of these methods, however, can be enhanced when combined with other, non-traditional techniques.
 Looking forward, a multi-channel approach will be key for targeting not only adult children but savvy prospects as well.
 With your next event direct mail campaign, consider sending send out an email to your existing lead base AND a purchased list (an email append), incorporate a landing page to allow RSVPs, boost your ad on social media and consider individual IP targeting by matching postal addresses with IP addresses to target specific individuals with your messages.

-Prospect-centered sales is quickly becoming recognized as the most effective sales philosophy in the senior housing industry.
-The idea behind prospect-centered selling is to shift the sales focus from a transactional, templated approach to one that establishes rapport, builds trust, facilitates individuality and emphasizes legacy.
-This person-centered message, however, goes beyond the sales process – it needs to be primary in all of our communication with prospects, including our marketing messages.
+Prospect-focused sales is quickly becoming recognized as the most effective sales philosophy in the senior housing industry.
+The idea behind it is to shift the sales focus from a transactional, templated approach to one that establishes rapport, builds trust, facilitates individuality and emphasizes legacy.
+This personalized message, however, goes beyond the sales process – it needs to be primary in all of our communication with prospects, including our marketing messages.
 Use words that evoke the feeling of control for prospects: Conduct, Choose, Organize, Decide, Direct, Guide, Command.
 Plan legacy events that allow residents and prospects to tell their stories, enable life review and explore their sense of purpose.
 Ensure that your language empowers the prospects you are working with – do not “convince” them to inquire, inspire them to.